The Sky Has Fallen: Production

-The film was shot in Missouri with a wide range of influences including Versus and The Exorcist.
+The film was shot in Missouri with a wide range of influences, including Versus and The Exorcist.
 The opening shots of a large city were actually done in Tokyo, Japan.
-The film is known for containing all practical effects without any CGI.
+The film is known for containing all practical effects, without any computer-generated imagery (CGI).

 Release

 The original cut of The Sky Has Fallen premiered at the British Film Festival Los Angeles.
 It was independently distributed on DVD on February 16, 2010.
 New footage was shot in 2011 and again in 2014, resulting in three very different versions of the film with the latest being an 80-minute Ultimate Edition that came out in June 2015.

 Reception

 Matt Boiselle of Dread Central rated it a 4/5, calling the film "a very large win for independent cinema in my opinion and isn’t a film that should be passed by."
 HorrorNews.net gave it "7 zombies" out of 10, writing there is "some really creative stuff going on in this film."
 Bella Blitz of The Horror Honeys was "pleasantly surprised" with a score of 3 out of 5, adding, "Seriously though, so much blood.
 It was awesome."
 Richard Martin at UK Horror Scene described it as a "character driven, unique and well shot piece of work no doubt" with "practical effects to rival that of AAA Hollywood titles."
 Roger DeMarco of Repulsive Reviews called it "one of the gnarliest films I have seen in recent history," adding that it was "on par with Raimi’s The Evil Dead."
 Mark Miller of Ain't It Cool News wrote that it was "genuinely creepy and downright scary."
 Brian Kirst of Horror Society said it was "a visual marvel" that "creates both a sympathetic point of view and a world of oozing horror as well."
 Bella Blitz of The Horror Honeys pointed out that the film has "elements of revenge, monsters, slasher, and splatter genres combined."